United Kingdom : Safety by City

 There are areas like Hyde Park and some parts of South Leeds where you would not want to walk about alone at night.

-- Currency - The British pound is the currency in Leeds.
-Keep in mind that this is one of the most expensive countries in Europe and the prices of accommodation in most cities of the country are skyrocketing.
+The British pound is the currency in Leeds.
+Keep in mind that this is one of the most expensive countries in Europe and the prices of accommodation in most cities in the country are skyrocketing.
 You should bear in mind that you will need about 100£ per day, including accommodation.

-- Airports - Leeds-Bradford International Airport is the busiest airport in Leeds.
-The city is very accessible by air from major European destinations, with an airport located 10 miles north-west of the city centre.
+Leeds-Bradford International Airport is the busiest airport in Leeds.
+The city is very accessible by air from major European destinations, with an airport located 10 miles north-west of the city center.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Leeds, since it covers not only the costs of medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Leeds, since it covers not only the costs of medical problems but also theft and loss of valuables.

 Leeds Weather Averages (Temperatures)